Cutting the budget can be expensive. Something that appears to save money can, on further inspection, cost more.

 The House amended the two-year 2012-13 state budget in debates last Friday and Sunday before sending its $164.5 billion proposal to the Senate, which is expected to pass its version later this month.

 In a series of amendment forays, House conservatives raided the state’s family planning programs and sent the money to other areas like autism programs, crisis pregnancy centers and mental health services for children.
-Most of the conversation was couched as a this-versus-that choice ...
+Most of the conversation was couched as a this-versus-that choice between ...